ogri-la/strongbox/github-addons.md

 ...?

-# unsupported, but would love to support (somehow):
+# unsupported, but would love to support:

 ## no packages
 * https://github.com/AdiAddons/AdiBags